The Man (Taylor Swift song): Accolades

-Live version and performances
+Live performances

-On September 9, 2019, Swift performed an acoustic version of the song at the "City of Lover" one-off concert in Paris, France.
-The acoustic version was also performed at a Tiny Desk Concert for NPR Music on October 11, 2019.
-During the 47th Annual American Music Awards, held on November 24, 2019, in Los Angeles, Swift performed a medley of her hits that included "The Man".
+City of Lover

-On February 17, 2020, Swift announced on her social media platforms the release of a live acoustic version of the song titled "The Man (Live from Paris)", recorded at her one-off "City of Lover" concert at L'Olympia in Paris, France on September 9, 2019.
-The song was released the next day along with the live video of its performance.Billboard commented that the "glorious" live video is a "work of beauty", that sees Swift playing acoustic guitar, with her looking "relaxed and confident as the audience sings back every word of the song".
+Swift performed "The Man" for the first time at the "City of Lover" one-off concert at L'Olympia in Paris, France, on September 9, 2019.
+On February 17, 2020, the singer announced on her social media platforms the release of that live version under the title "The Man (Live from Paris)".
+The song was released the next day along with the live video of its performance.
+It was later included on C side of limited live album Lover (Live from Paris) released on 2023 Valentine's Day.

+Billboard commented that the "glorious" live video is a "work of beauty", that sees Swift playing acoustic guitar, with her looking "relaxed and confident as the audience sings back every word of the song".
 E!
 News stated that the video "will empower you to conquer all", where "the superstar once again proved her unbelievable talent".
 They added that Swift "lit up" the stage, with just a single spotlight, "as she plays the acoustic guitar, the audience cheers along to the feminist anthem".
 Calling the video "intimate yet grand", Uproxx opined that the song "retains its earworm qualities in the acoustic rendition", despite the original version being "a catchy, synth-led tune".

-Swift included "The Man" on the set list for the Eras Tour (2023).
+Other

+An acoustic version of "The Man" was performed at a Tiny Desk Concert for NPR Music on October 11, 2019.
+During the 47th Annual American Music Awards, held on November 24, 2019, in Los Angeles, Swift performed a medley of her hits which began with an excerpt of "The Man", when she was joined by a group of young girls.
+She wore white shirt with the titles of her first six studio albums written on it, which she unbuttoned and progressed to "Love Story".
+The song was included on the set list of her sixth headlining concert tour, the Eras Tour (2023–2024), with the singer wearing an oversized Versace business sequin jacket.
+Architectural Digest's Katherine McLaughlin wrote that the stage "uses scaffolding and office props to emulate a corporate environment", with Emily Yahr of The Washington Post noticing the resemblance to the office seen in the music video.